mrc-ide/covid-sim/README.md

 ## Building

-The model is written in C++ and runs on Windows and Linux-based systems.
+The model is written in C++ and runs on Windows, macOS and Linux-based systems.

 Running the model for the whole of the UK requires approximately 20GB of RAM.
 Other regions will require different amounts of memory (some up to 256GB).